ChimaRyder/NomNomNavigator_OOPCapstone_FoodBlog/README.md

 # OOP_Capstone_FoodBlog
-A program that showcases reviewed Restaurants and uses a search engine based on specified preferences
+A program that showcases reviewed Restaurants and uses a randomizer to randomly select a restaurant based on preferences.